-Table 1 Parameters used in the simulations
+Table I: Parameters used in the simulations.

-Following this section, we introduce a simplified model which is amenable to analytic treatment.
+Following this section we introduce a simplified model which is amenable to analytic treatment.
 The reduced model still retains the fundamental behavior of successful treatment for intermediate dose/withdrawal times.

-3.1.
-Parameters
+3.1 Parameters

-Table 1 lists the parameters and values.
+Table I lists the parameters and values.
 We have used typical values for maximum growth rate, yield and Monod coefficient.
-The four parameters which depend on the antimicrobial agent, $k_d$ , $\alpha$ , $k_l$ and $k_g$ , were estimated.
-We assume that the rates are linearly proportional to A and we determine the constant of proportionality.
+The four parameters which depend on the antimicrobial agent, k_d , α , k_l and k_g were estimated.
+We assume that the rates are linearly proportional to A and we determined the constants of proportionality.

-The parameters regarding disinfection rate and the rate of transformation from susceptible to persister cells were chosen to fit the time-dependent kill curve for constant exposure found in Keren et al. (2004) (see Fig. 2).
-In the experiment antibiotic was applied continuously so $k_d$ and $k_l$ are constant in time.
-Since we assume that there is no reversion from persistent to susceptible whenever there is antibiotic applied the reversion rate, $k_g$ , is zero.
-The values of $k_d$ and $k_l$ are chosen to match the time-scale for the plateau region and also the effectiveness of each antibiotic.
+The parameters regarding disinfection rate and the rate of transformation from susceptible to persister cells were chosen to fit the time-dependent kill curve for constant exposure found in [17] (see Figure 2).
+In the experiment antibiotic was applied continuously so k_d and k_l are constant in time.
+Since we assume that there is no reversion from persistent to susceptible whenever there is antibiotic applied the reversion rate, k_g , is zero.
+The values of k_d and k_l are chosen to match the time-scale for the plateau region and also the effectiveness of each antibiotic.
 Comparing the predicted survival curves with the data indicate that our model is capturing both the gross qualitative trends as well as the correct scales.

-Once the parameters $k_d$ and $k_l$ have been fixed, we simulate the growth-stage dependence of persister formation.
+Once the parameters k_d and k_l have been fixed, we simulate the growth-stage dependence of persister formation.
 In the experiments, bacteria were disinfected as a suspension.
 Periodic samples were taken from the reactor and exposed to antibiotic and then enumerated.
 This generates two curves, an untreated growth curve and a treated growth curve.
-It should be noted that the treated growth curve is not a time-series, but rather a representation of the estimated persister population for
+It should be